daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 We've created a couple of shaders that allow us to create a non-recursive portal effect.
 Using the stencil buffer and some smart camera placement, we're able to capture the scene behind a portal's surface, then splice the correct part of the capture onto the screen where the other portal surface is situated.

-In the next tutorial, we'll talk about an edge case: how do you make sure the objects between the `portalCamera` and the back of `outPortal` don't get rendererd?
+In the next tutorial, we'll talk about an edge case: how do you make sure the objects between the `portalCamera` and the back of `outPortal` don't get rendered?

 # Acknowledgements